- SEO for financial services places a strong emphasis on trust.

 - Retirement calculator from NerdWallet

-Interactive tools are not only extremely useful to prospective customers, but they also can generate significant backlinks to the web pages housing the interactive content.
-For example, the Bank of America mortgage calculator has attracted links from 348 websites and subsequently ranks on Google page one for approximately 1,170 keywords (Source: Ahrefs).
+Interactive tools are not only extremely useful to prospective customers, but they also can generate significant quality backlinks to the web pages housing the interactive content.
+For example, the Bank of America mortgage calculator has attracted links from 348 websites and subsequently ranks on the first page of Google for approximately 1,170 keywords (Source: Ahrefs).

 Opportunities in video

-Eighty-three percent (83%) of marketers (across industries) believe that video is becoming more important in the digital marketing mix.
+Eighty-three percent (83%) of marketers (across industries) believe that video is becoming a more important piece of their digital marketing strategy.
 While 66% believe that video produces the best ROI for social media marketing over any other format.

 How to leverage video